 After wandering a bit further past picturesque buildings along the river, we sat down for lunch until our walking tour later that afternoon.Our tour began in the main square, called The Markt.We were then led around the most significant areas of the city, according to our tour guide.
 The following are photos I took during the tour!

 These (above and below) are good representations of the medieval charm I mentioned earlier.

 More picture perfect shots along the river!

-Anna versus old red door (located in the old red light district).
+Anna-in-red-coat versus old red door (located in the old red light district).
 It seems people used to be a lot smaller back then..

 Our last day in Belgium was spent another train ride away from Brussels in Ghent.
 I would almost go so far to say Ghent was my favorite of the 3 cities.
 It was a lot calmer and less populated with tourists.
 Additionally, it seemed the entire city ran along the river!

 My month-long spring break began with a 3 day trip to Belgium.
 Gaby accompanied me and we met Anna and Madison there.
 The first day we stayed and toured Brussels.
 The following are photos of the Grand Place, the city’s central square.
 It’s amazing how the square is transformed from day to night.
 One night, we bought beers at the store to bring to the square and just sat for an hour to people watch.
 The place was full of people, including a group of teenagers playing music and a father with his baby, who joined the teens to dance to their beats.
 It was a heartwarming sight!

 Like many European cities, Brussels boasts historic and grand architecture, including the Stock Exchange and Royal Palace buildings.

 We took a walk just as the sun was setting, and it made for some enchanting photos of the city.